Segments & filters

 Customer experience segments

-- Review encouragement: Identify satisfied customers who haven’t yet left reviews
+- Review encouragement: Identify satisfied customers who haven’t left reviews yet

 - Support prioritization: Give additional attention to enterprise or high-value customers